Logo

 In contrast to set plays, Bob Knight's offense was designed to react according to the defense.

-Bob Knight sardonically said at the time that he supported institution of the three point shot because if a team's offense was functioning efficiently enough to get a layup the team should be rewarded with three points for that basket.
+Bob Knight sardonically said at the time that he supported institution of the three-point shot because if a team's offense was functioning efficiently enough to get a layup, the team should be rewarded with three points for that basket.

 On defense Bob Knight was known for emphasizing tenacious "man-to-man" defense where defenders contest every pass and every shot, and help teammates when needed.

-Bob Knight achieved his 880th career win on January 1,2007 and passed retired North Carolina coach Dean Smith for most career victories, a title he held until his win total was surpassed by Krzyzewski on November 15,2011.
+Bob Knight achieved his 880th career win on January 1,2007, and passed retired North Carolina coach Dean Smith for most career victories, a title he held until his win total was surpassed by Krzyzewski on November 15,2011.

-Bob Knight was among the youngest to reach other milestones of 500 and 600 wins.
+Bob Knight is the youngest coach to reach 200,300, and 400 wins, as well as among the youngest to reach other milestones of 500,600,700, and 800 wins.

-Bob Knight is the only coach to win the NCAA, the NIT, an Olympic Gold medal, and a Pan American Games Gold medal.
+Bob Knight is the only coach to win the NCAA, the NIT, an Olympic gold medal, and a Pan American Games Gold medal.

 Bob Knight received a number of personal honors during and after his coaching career.